EdwinTun98/tp/docs/UserGuide.md

 help
 List of available commands:
 1. help: Displays this list of available commands.
-2. listAll: Lists out all entries.
+2. list: Lists out all entries.
 3. addExp <description> $/<value> c/<category> <: Adds a new expense entry.
 Category is optional.
 4. totalExp: Displays the total expense accumulated from all entries.
 5. setTotalBudget <budget>: Sets a total spending budget to adhere to.
 6. del <entry_number>: Deletes an entry.
 7. find <keyword>: Finds an entry based on the given keyword.
-8. listCats: Lists out all entry categories in order of appearance.
+8. listCat: Lists out all entry categories in order of appearance.
+9. clear: Clear all existing entries.
-9. exit: Exits the program.
+10. exit: Exits the program.
 -------------------------------------------------------------------------------
 What do you want to do next?
 ```